 S-FEEL supports the FEEL days and time duration and years and months duration datatypes.
 FEEL days and time duration and years and months duration have the same literal and value spaces as the XPath Data Model dayTimeDuration and yearMonthDuration datatypes, respectively.
-That is, FEEL days and time duration is derived from the XML Schema duration datatype by restricting its lexical representation to contain only the days, hours, minutes and seconds components, and FEEL years and months duration is derived from the XML Schema duration datatype by restricting its lexical representation to contain only the year and month components.
+That is, FEEL days and time duration is derived from the XML Schema duration datatype by restricting its lexical representation to contain only the days, hours, minutes and seconds components, and FEEL years and months duration is derived from the XML Schema duration to contain only the year and months duration datatype by restricting its lexical representation.